leroyvaughan/react-coverflow/README.md

 ```

 ## Release History
+* 2019-10-29
+  - changed figure (img) click to change location in same page, not a new tab
 * 2019-04-13
   - Removed button navigation for arrow navigation.
 Using arrow navigation now disables the image-click navigation that had previously existed.
 * 2018-03-04